Vatersay: Geography

-At low tide, the island is also linked to the islet of Uineasan to the east.
+At low tide, the island is also linked to the islet of Uineasan to the east, which is about 5 hectares, depending on the tide.
 To the south are the uninhabited islands of Pabbay, Mingulay and Sandray.

 Wildlife

 Wildlife on the island includes Eurasian otters, seals and grey herons.
 Bonnie Prince Charlie's flower (Calystegia soldanella), reputedly originating from French seeds dropped by Bonnie Prince Charlie is, in Scotland, found only on Vatersay and Eriskay.
 Also found on Vatersay are Atlantic puffins.

 Archaeology

 The island has remains of an Iron Age broch at Dun a' Chaolais overlooking the Sound of Vatersay, and nearby is a passage grave dated to the 3rd millennium BC.
 There is also a Bronze Age cemetery at Trèseabhaig south of the heights of Heiseabhal Mòr and a cairn built around 1000 BC west of the village of Vatersay.
 The offshore islet of Bioruaslum has a walled fort that may be of Neolithic provenance.